Harry Potter: Hogwarts Mystery launches big Year 5 update

 Time flies when you’re having fun in Jam City’s Harry Potter: Hogwarts Mystery.
-The mobile game publisher is launching the Year 5 update of its Harry Potter mobile game, which debuted not five years ago but in April of this year.
+The mobile game publisher is launching the Year 5 update of its Harry Potter mobile game, which debuted not five years ago but in April.

-Los Angeles-based Jam City collaborated with Warner Bros.
+The Los Angeles-based Jam City collaborated with Warner Bros.
 Interactive Entertainment’s Portkey Games, a label dedicated to new game experiences based on J.K.
 Rowling’s original stories.
-The new update will add new characters, places, and adventures for the game’s fans.
+The new update will add characters, places, and adventures.
 The Hogwarts Mystery game turns players into students at the Hogwarts School of Witchcraft and Wizardry.

 With new Year 5 content, players will get a bunch of new mysteries to unravel.
 Players that earned their prefect badge in Year 4 will take on the responsibilities of the role, while enjoying access to a new location in the game, the prefect’s bathroom.
 But all Year 5 students are faced with an even bigger test than earning the badge: taking their Ordinary Wizarding Levels (O.W.L.) exams.

-As Year 5 unfolds, players will head into new territory exploring dodgy areas like Knockturn Alley.
+As Year 5 unfolds, players will head into new territory exploring dodgy areas, like Knockturn Alley.
 Back on school grounds, players will learn from new professors like the lauded, but legendarily long-winded History of Magic Professor, Cuthbert Binns and the identity of the new Defense Against the Dark Arts professor will be revealed.

 Outside of classes, players will cross paths with more members of the Weasley clan and other familiar characters from the Wizarding World.